tcosolutions/betterscan/README.md

 ## Platforms & OS'es

 It is platform independent (Python).
 Checkers are also mostly available on different platforms.
-"Master" branch is for Linux x86_64, however there is also "macos" branch with Dockerfiles for arm64 (including arm64 checkers).
+The "Master" branch is for Linux x86_64, however there is also a "macos" branch with Dockerfiles for arm64 (including arm64 checkers).
 M1 mac has arm64 architecture (30% cheaper and 30% faster than alternatives)

 ### Linux (amd64)